-Croissants are named for their historical crescent shape and, like other French viennoiseries, are made of layered yeast-leavened dough.
-The dough is layered with butter, rolled and folded several times in succession, then rolled into a thin sheet in a technique called laminating (“tourage” in French).
-The process results in a puff pastry.
-Here are a few tips below to make proper French croissants.
+Croissants get their name from their classic crescent shape and, like other French viennoiseries, are made from dough that’s layered with butter.
+This dough is rolled, folded, and rolled again in a process called laminating (tourage in French), which creates that wonderful puff pastry.
+Here are a few tips to help you make perfect French croissants at home.

-If you cannot find beurre de tourage, you can make it at home.
-In this recipe, you’ll need 400g of butter that has 84% of butterfat —in France, there is the beurre Charentes-Poitou AOP, or beurre d’Isigny de Ste Mère— and form the butter into a butter block.
-Take a large piece of parchment paper, place the butter into the center, and fold the parchment around it to create a square.
-Flip this over, and use a rolling pin to pound it flat (about 1 cm thick) and into the shape of the square.
+If you can’t find beurre de tourage, don’t worry—you can make it at home!
+For this recipe, you’ll need 400g of butter with 84% butterfat.
+In France, look for brands like beurre Charentes-Poitou AOP or beurre d’Isigny de Ste Mère.
+To make it, place the butter in the center of a large piece of parchment paper, fold the paper around it to form a square, then flip it over and use a rolling pin to flatten the butter into a square about 1 cm thick.

 The French Croissant Recipe by Cédric Grolet